ds-modules/DS-Modules/README.md

 Github pages reads from the `docs` folder located at the root directory of the `master` branch.
 Anything in this folder is reachable via the website.

 Jekyll regenerates and builds the files in `docs` from the `.md` files when you run `jekyll build` or `jekyll serve` in the command line.
-Treat any changs in the `docs` folder as temporary.
+Treat `docs` folder as unstable, as any changes made in here will be overwritten and replaced with Jekyll's rendering of the markdown files.

 ## Misc